1 2 Percent To Decimal

 Understanding the Logic Behind the Conversion

 The conversion process is based on the fundamental relationship between percentages and decimals.
 Dividing by 100 effectively moves the decimal point two places to the left.
-This is because dividing by 100 is the same as multiplying by 1/100 or 0.01.
+On top of that, this is because dividing by 100 is the same as multiplying by 1/100 or 0.
+01.

 Let's illustrate this with another example: Converting 25% to a decimal.